 The design of both colours and symbols has concentrated on ensuring that important chart and navigation features remain clearly visible under the extremes of bright sun and dark night viewing.

-The colour palettes
+Colour palettes implemented by the portrayal catalogue

 There are three colour palettes, all of which should be made available to the Mariner.
 They are specified as part of the colour profile file(s) in the Portrayal Catalogues.
 They are as follows: